eugenielai/eugenielai.github.io/posts/sigmod-takeaways.md

 * **After SIGMOD:** Research fit becomes the only thing that matters.
 I associate people with the cool stuff they do, everything else goes away.
 Specifically, seeing a variety of work presented in the [HILDA workshop](https://hilda.io/2020/) triggered me to think, “This is exactly what I want!”
 Now I can only see myself applying to places where our interests match.

 #### I think of you as my cousin/uncle/auntie next door.
-* **Before SIGMOD:** My nervousness hinders how I interact with people, especially when I try to impress them, or when they’re a lot more senior than me.
+* **Before SIGMOD:** My nervousness hinders how I interact with people, especially when I try to impress them, or when they’re more senior than me.
 My brain blacks out.
 * **During SIGMOD:** Still an issue.
 But thanks to Gather, I found that it became easier for my personality to come through when I was oblivious to who I was talking to, or when I was so carried away by my curiosity and burning questions.
 * **After SIGMOD:** Still unsolved.
 But as an intermediate step, I want to (with respect) think of you as my cousin/uncle/auntie next door to help myself focus on the conversation and come up with questions.